The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

-\parait{Homogeneity of \datacrawls pools.} From 297 pools, we were able to identify the presence of {15} homogeneous and {203} heterogeneous pools.
+\parait{Homogeneity of \datacrawls pools.} From 297 {distinct} pools, we were able to identify the presence of {15} homogeneous and {203} heterogeneous pools.
 The homogeneity of the remaining pools could not be determined.
-The largest homogeneous pool shared a publisher ID issued to {\tt funkedigital.de} by PubMatic.
-This pool included nine domains such as {\tt principia-scientific.org}, {\tt allnewspipeline.com}, {\tt russia-insider.com} --- Media Bias/Fact Check identified all the nine domains as `Conspiracy Theory' or `Propaganda' domains with `Low' factual reporting and having `Right' to `Extreme-Right' bias.
+The largest homogeneous pool shared a seller ID issued to {\tt funkedigital.de} by PubMatic.
+This pool included nine websites such as {\tt principia-scientific.org}, {\tt allnewspipeline.com}, {\tt russia-insider.com} --- Media Bias/Fact Check identified all the nine websites as `Conspiracy Theory' or `Propaganda' related with `Low' factual reporting and having `Right' to `Extreme-Right' bias.
 We identified stories related to climate change denial, vaccination misinformation, and pro-insurrection views --- all in violation of PubMatic's own content guidelines for publishers \cite{pubmatic-policy}.
-Incidentally, PubMatic also supplied the publisher ID associated with the largest heterogeneous pool with 47 unique misinformation domains, including {\tt drudgereport.com} and {\tt worldtruth.tv}.
-Unfortunately, the PubMatic's \sellers file did not list the actual owner of the publisher ID associated with this heterogeneous pool, suggesting that it was employing fabricated or unlisted ID for pooling.
+Incidentally, a seller ID on Pubmatic was also associated with the largest heterogeneous pool with 47 unique misinformation websites, including {\tt drudgereport.com} and {\tt worldtruth.tv}.
+Unfortunately, PubMatic's \sellers file did not list the seller ID associated with this heterogeneous pool, suggesting that it was employing fabricated or unlisted ID for pooling.

-\parait{\datacrawls pools and the Google MCM program.} In order to identify occurrences of pooling in Google's MCM program, we identified pools associated with the publisher IDs issued by Google to MCM partners.
-Of the {203} heterogeneous pools identified, a vast majority were labeled as confidential in Google's \sellers \cite{PubIDBlocking} but we were able to link {15} to Google's MCM program based on public documentation.
-In total, Google's MCM partners were associated with 27 misinformation domains.
-Some of these MCM partners whose Google-issued Publisher IDs were pooled by misinformation domains include Adnimation, Ezoic, etc. Misinformation domains supported by Google's MCM program included {\tt 369news.net} (pseudoscience/anti-vaxx theories) and {\tt truthandaction.org} (extreme-right propaganda/misinformation), amongst other similar domains.
-The MCM partners most frequently found to be using their Google-issued publisher ID for pools containing misinformation websites were Monumetric (5 pools) and Freestar (4 pools).
+\parait{\datacrawls pools and the Google MCM program.} In order to identify occurrences of pooling in Google's MCM program, we identified pools associated with the seller IDs issued by Google to MCM partners.
+Of the {203} {unique} heterogeneous pools identified, a vast majority were labeled as confidential in Google's \sellers \cite{PubIDBlocking} but we were able to link {15} to Google's MCM program based on public documentation.
+In total, Google's MCM partners were associated with 27 misinformation websites.
+Some of these MCM partners whose Google-issued seller IDs were pooled by misinformation websites include Adnimation, Ezoic, etc. Misinformation websites supported by Google's MCM program included {\tt 369news.net} (pseudoscience or anti-vaxx theories) and {\tt truthandaction.org} (extreme-right propaganda and/or misinformation), amongst other similar websites.
+The MCM partners most frequently found to be using their Google-issued seller ID for pools containing misinformation websites were Monumetric (5 pools) and Freestar (4 pools).